JohnArochaDev/password-manager/NEXTSTEPS.md

-1. ORDER THE DATA IN THE CARD LIST,  AFTER THIS ITS TIME TO FIGURE OUT HOW TO HOST BABY
+1. FIGURE OUT HOW TO HOST BABY

 2. [DONE] DARK MODE IS STARTED, WHEN YOU GET BACK FINISH IT.
 WERE STARTING IN settings.css.
 FINISH DARK MODE, THEN MOVE TO BELOW STUFF